openebs-archive/upgrade/docs/migration.md

 I0713 12:53:31.336819       1 volume.go:1029] Cleaning up old volume resources
 I0713 12:53:31.714056       1 cstor_volume.go:80] Successfully migrated volume pvc-7ac10812-cc83-4fc5-a2e0-7d24f785e93d, scale up the application to verify the migration
 ```
-**Note:** If target affinity was set old volume the target pod will go into `pending` state after the migration is completed.
+**Note:** If target affinity was set to the old volume, the target pod will go into `pending` state after the migration is completed.
 Once the application is scaled up the target pod should automatically reschedule to the same node as application.